jeremyephron/image2excel/README.md

 - Requires at least version Python3.6.

-- Clone this repository: `git clone https://github.com/jeremyephron/image2excel`, or individually download the `image2excel.py` file and `requirements.txt`.
+- Download the `image2excel.py` file and `requirements.txt`.
+You can also clone this repository (but you don't need any other files).

 - Install requirements: `python3 -m pip install -r requirements.txt`.
 This script requires `opencv-python` and `openpyxl`.